Jaydee94/compute-check/README.md

 ## Description

-This is a application written in golang.
+This is a application written in python.
 The application can be used for multiple intended use.
 * calculate optimal resource quota for a kubernetes namespace
 * analyze configured resource quota of namespaces inside a kubernetes